-Gap Inc. (GPS), the biggest U.S. specialty apparel retailer, named Old Navy executive vice president Tom Sands to replace Mark Breitbard as head of its namesake brand in North America.
+Gap Inc. (GPS:US), the biggest U.S. specialty apparel retailer, named Old Navy executive vice president Tom Sands to replace Mark Breitbard as head of its namesake brand in North America.

 Sands, 52, will become executive vice president of Gap North America immediately, Edie Kissko, a spokeswoman, said in a telephone interview.
 Breitbard, who was named president of the division last year, is joining Gymboree Corp. as its new chief executive officer effective Jan.
 14, the children’s apparel company said in a statement today.